 Does it fall into an aspirational genre?

 OK, this is by far the riskiest pre-purchase quiz question.
 As I mentioned above, accessories provide a great way to dabble.
 Maybe you can’t wear full romantic garb to the office, corset and all.
 But you can certainly wear a locket or a silk sash.
-Preppy may not be your thing overall, but you can certainly do pearls and structured handbags with your non-prep wear.
+Preppy may not be your thing in general, but you can certainly do pearls and structured handbags with your non-prep wear.
 I’m no punk, no rocker, no badass … but this studded belt has proven itself to be a surprisingly versatile item.
 In my experience, accessories that fall into aspirational genres are best when they’re fairly small – belts and jewelry as opposed to bags and hats.
 But that’s just me.